"SNe Ia twins" in the Hubble flow, and the determination of H0: Results and discussion

 where $\alpha$ and $\beta$ are global nuisance parameters relating stretch x$_{1}$ and the color c (respectively) to luminosity.
 M is the fiducial absolute magnitude of an SN Ia, which can be calibrated by setting an absolute distance scale with primary distance anchors such as Cepheids.
 The $\delta_{B,a}$ bias is a correction term to account for selection biases that is determined from simulations following Popovic et al. (2021), $\delta_{Host}$ is the luminosity correction (step) for residual correlations between the standardized brightness of a SN Ia and the host-galaxy mass.

 The relation used by the CSP and CCHP instead of being linear in stretch (like in Tripp 1998), is quadratic.
 The reddening correction is simply a constant, $\beta$, multiplied by the observed color of the SNe Ia, (B-V) where B and V are the apparent, K-corrected peak magnitudes.
-P1 is the linear coefﬁcient and P2 is the quadratic coefﬁcient in (s$_{BV}$-1), which encapsulates the Phillips relation in the s$_{BV}$ stretch computed by SNooPy; M$_{x}$ would be a fiducial magnitude as in the SALT2 relation in filter x, $\alpha_{M}$ is the slope of the correlation between peak luminosity and host stellar mass M$_{*}$ (see for instance Freedman et al. 2019).
+P1 is the linear coefﬁcient and P2 is the quadratic coefﬁcient in (s$_{BV}$-1), which encapsulates the Phillips relation in the s$_{BV}$ stretch computed by SNooPy; $\alpha_{M}$ is the slope of the correlation between peak luminosity and host stellar mass M$_{*}$ (see for instance Freedman et al. 2019).

 We have noticed that, for reddened SNe Ia, the two parameterizations of the stretch fail to obtain good 'color' values and this impacts in the distance to SNe Ia.
-For instance, within the SALT2 parametrization, the color 'c' in (6) obtained by Pantheon+ tends to be low in the reddened SNe Ia in the Hubble flow (see Figure 14).
-Such too low 'c' then reflects in a larger value for the distance modulus and carries into the Hubble flow values of the order of 60 to 65 km s$^{-1}$ Mpc$^ {-1}$ (Table 15).
+For instance, within the SALT2 parametrization, the color 'c' in (5) obtained by Pantheon+ tends to be low in the reddened SNe Ia in the Hubble flow (see Figure 14).
+Such too low 'c' then reflects in a larger value for the distance modulus and carries into the Hubble flow values of the order of 60 to 65 km s$^{-1}$ Mpc$^ {-1}$ (Table 5).

-This happens as well with the parametrization by the CCHP (see 7), despite the fact that there is a term in (B-V).
+This happens as well with the parametrization by the CCHP (see 6), despite the fact that there is a term in (B-V).
 (B-V) acts as a color term that would include the presence of reddening.
-In fact, the BV color in the abovementioned CSP parameterization in (7) would be the combination of the intrinsic color of the SN Ia at maximum and the E(B-V) reddening.
-At maximum the intrinsic (B$_{max}$ --V$_{max}$) of normal SNe Ia is already --0.12 mag.
-However, with the spectra fitted within the 'twin' comparison one sees that E(B-V) is larger (see Figure 15 and Table 16).
-In Table 16, we include the E(B-V)$_{MW}$ from Schlafly \& Finkbeiner (2011), the derived E(B-V)$_{Tot}$ from the spectra, the 'c' parameter for this SN Ia in the Pantheon+ compilation, and the 'BV' parameter in the CCHP compilation.
+In fact, the BV color in the abovementioned CSP parameterization in (5) would be the combination of the intrinsic color of the SN Ia at maximum and the E(B-V) reddening.
+At maximum the intrinsic (B$_{max}$ --V$_{max}$) of SNe Ia can be slighlty negative, if $\Delta m(B)_{15}$ is lower than 1.1 (see expression 7 in Phillips et al. 1999) \footnote{$B_{max} -V_{max}$ $=$ $-0.070 (\pm 0.012) + 0.114(\pm 0.037) \times ( \Delta m_{15}(B)-1.1)$ , $\sigma$ $=$ 0.0042}.
+In Table 6, we include the E(B-V)$_{MW}$ from Schlafly \& Finkbeiner (2011), the derived E(B-V)$_{Tot}$ from the spectra, the 'c' parameter for this SN Ia in the Pantheon+ compilation, and the 'BV' parameter in the CCHP compilation.

 As mentioned in Freedman et al. (2019), there is an alternative parameterization by Burns et al. (2014) where instead of the $\beta$(B--V) term there is a R$_{B}$ E(B--V) term to solve better the extinction.
 However, that has not been implemented in the present derivation of distance moduli for the CSP sample.
 So, this is the limitation we are seeing.